WOA-Project/Lumia950XLPkg/README.md

 - Check out [Boot Shim](https://github.com/imbushuo/boot-shim).
 This Boot Manager Application implements a simple ELF loader for the kickstarter (LK) with Secure Monitor Call for EL1 transition.
 You will need branch `msm8994-aa64`.
-- Place `UEFI.elf` in the WP EFIESP root directory, copy Boot Shim EFI appliction to the EFIESP partition, create a new BCD entry for it.
+- Place `UEFI.elf` in the WP EFIESP root directory, copy Boot Shim EFI application to the EFIESP partition, create a new BCD entry for it.
 - Select this boot entry to enter UEFI.